 top of page

 Cellerini Moore received an MFA in Studio Art from Stony Brook University, a BS in Psychology and a BFA in Applied Visual Arts from Oregon State University.
-She is currently a Visiting Assistant Professor at Willamette University in Salem, Oregon, USA.
+They are currently an Assistant Professor of Painting and Drawing at Warren Wilson College in Swannanoa, NC, USA.

 bottom of page